 Marine Mammal Lecture Series

-Marine Mammal Lecture Series 10-11 AM at Harpoon Henry’s – This special lecture series from 10 am to 11 AM includes continental breakfast at Harpoon Henry’s.
+Marine Mammal Lecture Series 10 AM-11 AM at Harpoon Henry’s – This special lecture series from 10 am to 11 AM includes continental breakfast at Harpoon Henry’s.
 Perfect for those who want a one-on-one educational experience, marine biologists and guests present recent findings on local whales, dolphins and other marine mammals.

 Speaker line up:

-March 5 – Lei Lani Stelle, PH.D: Blue Whales
+Date TBD – Lei Lani Stelle, PH.D: Blue Whales

 Associate Professor, Department of Biology, University of Redlands